Oyster 56; Amanzi; Sailing the Galapagos, Februari 2023

 There are not many places you’re allowed to go without a guide and that is okay.
 All the measures to preserve the different ecosystems are justified.
 There is an interpretation center where you are allowed to go by yourself and from there there is a walk through a small part of the park.

-Clare had booked a diving trip for the Wednesday.
+Clare had booked a diving trip at Kicker Rock for the Wednesday.
 We were lucky with the weather.
 It was sunny and dry.
 The day before, it had rained heavily.
 January – February is the best time to dive i read somewhere.
 The different currents that meet here create a unique environment for all kinds of different wildlife.
 There are also a large number of species of sharks and rays in addition to the omnipresent sea lions.

 The dive was on my bucket list.
 I have now ticked it off but in the future I will stick to snorkelling.
 It was a nice dive but too tough for me.
 It had been more than 10 years since my last dive and it showed.
 I couldn’t get my buoyancy under control and had to concentrate so much on diving that I could only half enjoy it.
 When blood was also running from my right ear and blood was in my spit when I surfaced again, I called it a day and skipped the 2nd dive.